Do you ever find yourself staring at your computer, wracking your brain for the answer to "what the heck am I going to post on Facebook today"?

 Pinterest is still new, so some of the disadvantages may be fixed soon.
 But for now, here are the disadvantages:

-2) It's easy to create a "flood" in the stream of pins: A flood is created when you pin onto the same board many times over; this give the user a "flood" of pins from that board.
+1) You can't schedule posts ahead of time: Pinterest does not have an internal scheduling system like Facebook.
+There are some early developed third party applications that let you "pre-pin", but I have yet to have the time to try to use it.2) It's easy to create a "flood" in the stream of pins: A flood is created when you pin onto the same board many times over; this give the user a "flood" of pins from that board.
 This will often cause the user to skip over the entire bunch of pins.

 3) It's a little difficult to get users to follow your brand: Pinterest is on the newer side as far as social media goes, so some users are still unfamiliar with the platform.
 Following company pages and brands is even newer.
 An added challenge is balancing promotional content with content users are interested in.